DevMaffi/react-snippets/README.md

 1. Go to **Settings** → `Editor` → `Live Templates`
 2. Create a new template group or use an existing one
-3. Add each snippet manually or use built-in import options
+3. Paste the content of `webstorm.md`
-4. Use provided `TM_FILENAME_BASE` and `NAME` variables for dynamic naming
+4. Set provided `TM_FILENAME_BASE` variable for dynamic naming

 ---